LastationVRChat/NSFW-Locomotion/README.md

 > [!NOTE]
 > Currently does not support GogoLoco Beyond.
->
-> We do plan, however, to add support in the future!

 ## Installation

+> [!WARNING]
+> This is a deprecated version.
+Consider upgrading to Unity 2022 before installation.

 Since this project includes installer prefabs for [VRCFury](https://vrcfury.com/), the process of installation is quite easy.
 Follow these steps: